varshitha-punati/CollectionFramework/README.md

 - The class written within is called the nested class, and the class that holds the inner class is called the outer class.
 - Inner classes are a security mechanism in Java.
 - We know a class cannot be associated with the access modifier private, but if we have the class as a member of other class, then the inner class can be made private.
- And this is also used to access the private members of a class.
+ -And this is also used to access the private members of a class.
 -once you declare an inner class private, it cannot be accessed from an object outside the class.
 -If the innerClass is static then we can write main method but if it is non- static we cannot access.
 -If the innerclass is non-static it can access both static or non-static variables in outer class